 A microphone by itself is not very useful.
-In order to properly use a microphone, it needs to be connected to an audio device that will properly process its signal for recording and/or reproduction.
+To properly use a microphone, it needs to be connected to an audio device that will properly process its signal for recording and/or reproduction.
 The connections of microphones happen via plug and jacks.

-What Is The Difference Between A Microphone Plug And Jack?
-A jack is the receptacle into which a plug is inserted.
-A mic jack is the female-type connector in a mic or mic cable.
-A mic plug is the male connector that is inserted into the jack.
+What is the difference between a microphone plug and jack?
+A jack is a receptacle into which a plug is inserted.
+A mic jack is a female-type connector in a mic or mic cable.
+A mic plug is a male connector that is inserted into the jack.
 The XLR output of a professional mic is a mic plug.
 A mic preamplifier input is considered a mic jack.

 Be sure to check out My New Microphone's article How Do Microphones Work?
 (The Ultimate Illustrated Guide)!